BrandonSM/development-notes/javascript-react-native-redux.md

 Passing props to the interface is a core component of React and React Native.
 Props make component resuability possible.

+Prop names are completely arbitrary.
+They can be called whatever you want.

 ## State